lol768/mywarwick/README.md

 To get Node dependencies run `npm install`.

 Get a global `gulp` command with `npm install -g gulp-cli` in case you don't already have it.
+Alternatively use `npm run gulp` wherever you see `gulp` to use the project version.

 Building and running
 --------------------